mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 - Total Supply: 1000000000 tokens
 - Blockchain: Solana
 - Contract Address: HJwToCxFFmtnYGZMQa7rZwHAMG2evdbdXAbbQr1Jpump
-From the outset, the entire supply of Moheji tokens was minted and fully released to the community, with no tokens withheld for founders, advisors, or private investors.
+From the outset, the entire supply of moheji tokens was minted and fully released to the community, with no tokens withheld for founders, advisors, or private investors.
 This approach underscores Moheji’s commitment to decentralization, fairness, and community ownership.